 Water Technology Alliance - a strong strategic collaboration between Denmark and the US

 Danish water utilities are ahead when it comes to technology, planning and know-how.
-With water and wastewater having become a critical issue not only in the US but also on a global scale, the Danish Trade Council has, together with 3VAND (Aarhus Vand, Hofor, Vandcenter Syd and Biofos) formed the Water Technology Alliance (WTA).
+With water and wastewater having become a critical issue not only in the US but also on a global scale, the Danish Trade Council in North America has, together with the Danish water utility collaboration 3VAND (Aarhus Vand, Hofor, Vandcenter Syd and Biofos) formed the Water Technology Alliance (WTA).

 By having representatives from the leading Danish utilities spread the story about Denmark having had the same challenges that the American utilities are presently facing, there is a strong belief that the cooperation between the American utilities and the Danish Water Industry will blossom and gain advantages through the efforts made by WTA.

 Aarhus Vand lends out - together with our partners in 3VAND - employees to US alliances established together with companies and the Trade Council.
 The employees are involved in the management of the two WTA teams in the US - in Chicago and California - a role in which they are committed to maintaining a close contact with Danish utilities at the forefront of modern water and wastewater treatment technology.

 On the US side, they are working at establishing strong, professional networks through which common goals and results can be achieved, thereby securing the continued success of the WTA.

 The Danish partners in WTA California and Chicago are - besides 3VAND and the Trade Council: Kamstrup, Applied Biomimetic, Danfoss, Grundfos, Rambøll, Smith Innovation, Skytem, DHI, AVK, LiqTech, I-GIS, Leif Koch, Nissen Energiteknik, Landia and Linak.
 The WTA is supported by the Danish Industry Foundation.